Southwest Airlines Co. research snapshot

 Management

-Robert E. Jordan and the refreshed board are executing a major transformation after activist pressure.
+Robert E. Jordan and the refreshed board are executing a major transformation after activist pressure, with record Q2 unit revenue and margin expansion.
 Capital allocation now has to balance buybacks, dividends, fleet needs, debt, employee relations, and customer brand equity.

 Industry trend